Single Member LLC Florida: Everything You Need to Know

 - When considering a name for the LLC, make it distinguishable from other business names.
 The name will be listed in the records of the Division of Corporations, and it must not be like any other name already registered with the state.

-- It's imperative that you do a business name search of the Florida registered name database to find out if the name is available.
+- You must do a business name search of the Florida registered name database to find out if the name is available.
 You do this at the Florida Department of State Division of Corporations website.

 - Florida requires that the words LLC, L.L.C., or Limited Liability Company be part of the name of a single-member LLC.